homeyer/innovatecu-nodejs/README.md

 to create package.json, run `npm init`, follow the prompts.

 install dependencies by running `npm install <name> --save`.
 The `--save` modifier adds it to package.json.
 Use `--save-dev` if it's only for dev environments (like test dependencies).

+### Example 6: unit testing nodejs, using mocha and chai

+install dependencies: `npm install -g mocha`, `npm install chai`

+to run tests: `mocha index-spec.js`

+### Example 7: using express for web apps

+"sinatra for node.js"

+to use the express app generator, install express as a global module: `npm install -g express`

+running `express test` will create a folder called `test` with an express app in it.

+`npm start` to run it.

+### Example 8: breaking out your code

+learning `module.exports` and `require` to load local dependencies.